dotnet/AspNetCore.Docs/CONTRIBUTING.md

 You'll need a basic understanding of [Git and GitHub.com](https://guides.github.com/activities/hello-world/).

 * Open an [issue](https://github.com/aspnet/Docs/issues/new) describing what you want to do, such as change an existing article or create a new one.
-Wait for approval from the ASP.NET documentation team before you invest much time.
+Wait for approval from the team before you invest much time.
 * Fork the [aspnet/Docs](https://github.com/aspnet/Docs/) repo and create a branch for your changes.
 * Submit a pull request (PR) to master with your changes.
 * If your PR has the label 'cla-required' assigned, [complete the Contribution License Agreement (CLA)](https://cla2.dotnetfoundation.org/)